 Kasia Wasick is a Polish swimmer who specializes in the sprint freestyle events.
 She represented Poland at the 2008, 2012, and 2016 Olympic Games.
-She is a 2-time European Championships (SCM) medalist.
+She is a world championship medalist and 2-time European Championships (SCM) medalist.

 College (Southern Cal)